-It has been shown that many of high-z star-forming galaxies show evidence for powerful galactic outflows, indicated by studying UV absorption spectroscopy (Pettini et al. 2000; Shapley et al. 2003; Steidel et al. 2010; Weiner et al. 2009; Kornei et al. 2012) and broad H α emission-line profiles (Shapiro et al. 2009; Genzel et al. 2011; Newman et al. 2012a).
+It has been shown that many of high-z star-forming galaxies show evidence for powerful galactic outflows, indicated by studying UV absorption spectroscopy (Pettini et al. 2000; Shapley et al. 2003; Weiner et al. 2009; Steidel et al. 2010; Kornei et al. 2012) and broad H α emission-line profiles (Shapiro et al. 2009; Genzel et al. 2011; Newman et al. 2012a).
 Recently Newman et al. (2012b) showed how galaxy parameters (e.g., mass, size, SFR) determine the strength of these outflows.
 They decomposed the emission line profiles into broad and narrow components and found that the broad emission is spatially extended over \sim a few kpc.
-Newman et al. (2012b) showed that star formation surface density enforces a threshold for strong outflows occurring at $1 M{\odot} \text{ yr}^{-1} \text{ kpc}^{-2}$.
-The threshold necessary for driving an outflow in local starbursts is $0.1 \text{ M}{\odot} \text{ yr}^{-1} \text{ kpc}^{-2}$ (Heckman 2002).
+Newman et al. (2012b) showed that the star formation surface density enforces a threshold for strong outflows occurring at 1 $\rm M{\odot}~yr^{-1}~kpc^{-2}$.
+The threshold necessary for driving an outflow in local starbursts is 0.1 $\rm M{\odot}~yr^{-1}~kpc^{-2}$ (Heckman 2002).

-The 8 o'clock arc with integrated star formation surface density of 9.2 $M{\odot} \text{ yr}^{-1} \text{ kpc}^{-2}$ is certainly in the regime of strong outflow.
-If we consider the ratio of the Gaussian flux in the blue-shifted component to that of the main component (~ 0.5) as the F{broad}/F{narrow} , then our result is consistent with what Newman et al. (2012b) show in their Figure 2.
+The 8 o'clock arc with integrated star formation surface density of 9.2 ${\rm M}{\odot}~{\rm yr}^{-1}~{\rm kpc}^{-2}$ is certainly in the regime of strong outflow.
+If we consider the ratio of the Gaussian flux in the blue-shifted component to that of the main component (~ 0.5) as the F{broad}/F{narrow} , then our result is consistent with what Newman et al. (2012b) show in their Fig. 2.
 However, we note that this definition is not exactly what Newman et al. (2012b) introduced as F{broad}/F{narrow} as we do not fit broad and narrow components but two component with the same width.
-This provides us with a lower limit on the line width of the blue shifted component.

-In our data we find a blue-shifted component to H β as discussed in Section 3.2.
+In our data we find a blue-shifted component to $H\beta$ as discussed in Section 3.2.
 As we mentioned earlier we used the same Gaussian width for both main and blue-shifted components.
 Given the low SN, a unique broad fit with a physical meaning can not be found considering the fact that residual from sky lines might create broad line widths.
-The velocity offset between this component and the main component of the H β line is $\approx 190 \text{ km s}^{-1}$ for the A2 image and $\approx 280 \text{ km s}^{-1}$ for the A3 image.
+The velocity offset between this component and the main component of the H β line is ≈ 190 km s-1 for the A2 image and ≈ 280 km s-1 for the A3 image.
 This blue-shifted component could be due to an outflow of gas or a minor merger.

 In support of the outflow picture, Finkelstein et al. (2009) and DZ10 both observed that ISM lines in the rest-UV spectrum of the 8 o'clock arc are blue-shifted relative to the stellar photospheric lines.
 They also argued that this was a sign of an outflow of gas from the galaxy and taken together with the SINFONI results this strengthens the outflow picture.
-A further argument for an outflow is the fact that as we saw in section 4.7, the H II regions have an elevated internal pressure, at least compared to similar galaxies locally, and it is reasonable to assume that this aids in driving an outflow (Heckman et al. 1990).
-In support of the merger picture, Figure 16 indicates that much of the blue component flux is extended and arguably galaxy shaped.
+A further argument for an outflow is the fact that as we saw in Section 4.7, the H II regions have an elevated internal pressure, at least compared to similar galaxies locally, and it is reasonable to assume that this aids in driving an outflow (Heckman et al. 1990).